getproper/chord-emails-template/README.md

 # Chord Email Templates

+Special thanks to [Gus Childs](https://github.com/guschilds) for creating this awesome tool.
+The original code can be found [here](https://github.com/guschilds/chord-emails-template).

+## Overview

 A tool to help implement and test customizations to Chord email templates.

 If you can achieve your needs by overriding a few styles within the Contentful